Overview

 The first thing to do is figure out what sort of products you want to ship.
 The profit margin issue comes up here: a lot of people set out to sell their passion, but it can be chancy.
 It’s best to do some market research and figure out whether there’s a market for your passion.
 Dropshipping isn’t a great model for risk-taking-the initial margins are too small to support bad days.
 Don’t choose something that bores you, but it’s best to do some market research to figure out where your interests intersect with actual customer demand.

-So, you need to pick a product.
-The first thing to do is check out Google Trends.
+Google Trends.
 It’s a simple, powerful analytical tool with a wide range of metrics that will help you figure out exactly what customers are looking for.
 It has search data going back to 2004 and allows comparison view as well as breakdowns by nation, category, time, and format.
 You can zoom right in on geographic locations to find out very precise data like-for example-lots of people in WA and OR are searching for ‘Steampunk fashion’ (which isn’t very surprising, if you’ve ever been to Seattle) but that it’s also exceptionally popular in Denver, Colorado.

 Or you could zoom out and find something even more interesting: the term ‘Steampunk fashion’ is not particularly common in US searches, but is very popular in the Southern Hemisphere.